ViciousBadger/larion-world-generation/README.md

 ![Temperature bands, zoomed out](images/temp-bands-far.jpg)

-You may have noticed that desert-y and jungle-y biomes have been swapped compared to vanilla, as I felt this was somewhat more appropriate and Earth-like
-- of course the Earth's biome distribution is way more complex - but deserts usually appear in subtropical latitudes (Sahara, Australia) while jungles and such appear at the equator (Central Africa, South America)
+You may have noticed that desert-y and jungle-y biomes have been swapped compared to vanilla, as I felt this was somewhat more appropriate and Earth-like - of course the Earth's biome distribution is way more complex - but deserts usually appear in subtropical latitudes (Sahara, Australia) while jungles and such appear at the equator (Central Africa, South America).

 ## Coastal swamps and inland mountains